 The Archives Association of Ontario (AAO) was established in 1993 as a result of the amalgamation of the Ontario Association of Archivists and the Ontario Council of Archives.
+It is a network of archives and archivists providing programs, education, advocacy and shared knowledge, consisting of approximately 300 members.

 The Archives Association of Ontario is a network of archives and archivists providing programs, education, advocacy and shared knowledge.